-Primary Teachers may teach students across kindergarten to year 6 which includes the infants school setting.
-Primary teachers are trained to teach the whole curriculum including English (reading, writing, speaking and listening), maths, science, technology, society and environment, creative arts, health, personal development and physical education.
-Primary Teachers endeavour to develop children’s interests, abilities and strengths in the key learning areas.
+Primary Teachers may teach students across kindergarten to year 6 (or year 7 in some states), which includes the infants school setting.
+Primary Teachers are trained to teach the whole curriculum including English (reading, writing, speaking and listening), maths, science, technology, society and environment, creative arts, health, personal development and physical education.
+Primary Teachers endeavour to develop children's interests, abilities and strengths in the key learning areas.
+Typical tasks include:

 - Plan and develop long-term teaching programs, including daily lessons, according to the curriculum guidelines and student/community needs

 - Teach lessons or units of work using a range of teaching methods and strategies - formal lessons, practical projects, experiments and activities, excursions Ã¢â‚¬â€œ while utilising information technologies

 - Assess, evaluate and report on student progress and performance

 - Supervise students in the classroom and during lunch time and other breaks and coordinate student extra-curricular activities